Mike11199/unreal-project-slash/README.md

 <br />

 *Added death animations for enemies by adding various C++ classes and Blueprints.
 A UAttributeComponent records the enemies health and alive state, and has a setter for damage.
-The health bar widget, when it is shown and removed is determined from C++, and disappears if the player character moves a certain distance from the enemy.
+The health bar widget's visibility is determined from C++, and disappears if the player character moves a certain distance from the enemy (from calcuating the vector distances between the enemy and player in the tick function).

 <br />